Are you in the market for a quality set of steak knives?

 These are the three common types of steak knife blades:

-- Hollow Edge: This type of blade features indentations along the edge.
+- Hollow Edge: This type of steak-knife blade features indentations along the edge.
 It’s perfect for creating finer cuts since the air pockets between the meat and the blade’s edge help prevent fibers from sticking to the blade.

 Read Also >> How Long Does Steak Last in the Fridge?